kovasap/tactics/DESIGN.md

 All poise must be overcome before damage is done.
 Poise and rarely health can be recovered "on refresh".

+#### Randomness

+Ideally the game would have no to-hit chances.
+If it looks like they are necessary, every skill should have a specific condition that guarantees a hit.
+For example, a spear strike at a range of two, or a sword slash when you have an adjacent ally.

 ### Zone of Control

 Melee classes exert a zone of control based on the melee attacks they can